Color-Kinematics Duality in One-Loop Four-Gluon Amplitudes with Matter: Formal-Polarization BCJ Numerators

 To explicitly see the simplification due to supersymmetry, we provide the $\mathcal{N}=4$ and $\mathcal{N}=1$ (chiral) box numerators in \app{sec:num4}.
 In \sect{sec:NumComp}, we compare the numerators of Eqs.~(\ref{eqn:numComp}) to the $\mathcal{N}=4$ numerators of Ref.~\cite{N4}, the $\mathcal{N}=1$ (chiral) MHV numerators of Ref.~\cite{JJRadu}, and the $\mathcal{N}=0$ all-plus-helicity numerators of Ref.~\cite{BernMorgan}.
 But first, we discuss how to put these formal-polarization expressions into a helicity basis in the next section.

 Before we proceed, we clarify a few points related to our inclusion of matter.
 First, we reiterate that using nonsupersymmetric field content in \eqn{eq:numDecomp} still yields valid BCJ numerators, but numerators with internal bubbles or bubbles on external legs no longer vanish and the loop momentum power counting is not improved.
 Second, our $\mathcal{N}=0$ numerators---generated by the box numerator of \eqn{eq:N0D}---differ from those presented in Ref.~\cite{nonSUSYBCJ} because of our restrictions on the internal bubble numerators.
 Third, we emphasize that we are only considering numerators with external gluons.
 Amplitudes with arbitrary field content on the external legs do not always straightforwardly allow a BCJ representation.
 In particular, consider two different flavors of scalars minimally coupled to nonsupersymmetric YM theory.
 We notice at tree level that four external scalars of two different flavors can only scatter in one channel.
 Thus, we cannot satisfy color-kinematics duality because the numerator Jacobi relations relate three different channels.
 A remedy in this situation is to add a four-point contact interaction that mixes the different flavors~\cite{Matter, Vera, Anomaly}.
 This is the interaction that arises when nonsupersymmetric pure YM theory is dimensionally reduced from six dimensions to four dimensions.
 This has been studied in some detail in the context of multi-Regge kinematics in Ref.~\cite{Vera}.
 We expect similar properties for external fermions.
-Namely, we expect that the duality works straightforwardly with only one flavor; however, for multiple flavors, we anticipate the need for flavor-mixing Yukawa interactions.
+Namely, we expect that the duality works straightforwardly with only one flavor\footnote{We note the restrictions of Ref.~\cite{Orbifolds}: The four-fermion tree amplitude, $A_{4}^{\text{tree}}(1^{\psi},2^{\psi},3^{\psi},4^{\psi})$, can only satisfy color-kinematics duality in $D=3,4,6,10$.
+We thank Radu Roiban for bringing this to our attention.}; however, for multiple flavors, we anticipate the need for flavor-mixing Yukawa interactions.
 Such interactions are seen in $\mathcal{N}=2$ sYM theory in four dimensions. ($\mathcal{N}=2$ sYM theory in four dimensions can be constructed by dimensionally reducing six-dimensional $\mathcal{N}=1$ (vector) sYM theory, which has only one fermion flavor.)
 There are no such issues for our one-loop amplitudes with external gluons and multiple flavors of matter in the loop; each diagram can only have one flavor circulating in the loop at a time.
 However, this is not the case for higher loop orders.